std282/mdromgen-old/README.md

 ### Dependency 'startup'

 This dependency contains entry point in ROM.
-It performs RAM initialization, so we could use global variables, calls _main_ and freezes.
+It performs RAM initialization (so it's possible to use global variables), calls _main_ and freezes.
 This library is essential for ROM functioning.

 **You should never remove this dependency, unless you absolutely know what you're doing!**